davidski/evaluator/README.md

 #### Controls Table

 The domain controls table is where you define the key objectives of each domain.
 While the specific controls will be unique to each organizationn, the provided sample spreadsheet may be used as inspiration.
 Try to avoid simply copying every technical control out of something like ISO 27001 or COBIT, as most such control frameworks are too fine grained to provide the high level overview Evaluator delivers.
-Typically 50 controls or less can describe organizations up to one to two billion USD in size.
+In practice, 50 controls or less can describe organizations up to one to two billion USD in size.
 Each control must have a unique ID and should be assigned a difficulty (DIFF) score, ranking the maturity of the control on a CMM scale from Initial (lowest score) to Optimized (best of class).

 #### Threats Table